zty012/markdown_editor/README.md

 )
 ```

-You can also pass custom toolbar to the editor which is a widget.
-The enableToolBar must set to true for visible toolbar `enableToolBar: true`
+Make sure to enable toolbar `enableToolBar: true`, in order to set the colors

 ```dart
 MarkdownFormField(